iskyd/babs/docs/chord.rst

     # G4

 Chord is an ordered list of notes from lower to higher.
-So the order in which you pass the notes in the constructor is not relevand, the list will always be from lower note (lower frequency) to the higher note (higher frequency).
+So the order in which you pass the notes in the constructor is not relevant, the list will always be from lower note (lower frequency) to the higher note (higher frequency).

 .. code-block:: python